 Alexander McCall Smithhttp://www.barclayagency.com/site/speaker/alexander-mccall-smith

-Another series, beginning with The Sunday Philosophy Club, about an intriguing woman named Isabel Dalhousie, appeared in 2004 and immediately leapt onto national bestseller lists, as did its sequels, the tenth of which, The Novel Habits of Happiness, will be published in summer 2015.
+Another series, beginning with The Sunday Philosophy Club, about an intriguing woman named Isabel Dalhousie, appeared in 2004 and immediately leapt onto national bestseller lists, as did its sequels, the tenth of which, The Novel Habits of Happiness, was published in summer 2015.
 McCall Smith’s serial novel, 44 Scotland Street, was published in book form to great acclaim in 2005; the ninth book in the series, Bertie’s Guide to Life & Mothers, was published in Feb.
 2015.
 Corduroy Mansions, a series depicting the lives of the inhabitants of a large Pimlico house, was printed and podcast by the UK’s Daily Telegraph, and is now published in three volumes.
 His German professor series, beginning with Portuguese Irregular Verbs, now has four volumes, including Unusual Uses for Olive Oil.
 The Paul Stuart series began with My Italian Bulldozer and continues with The Second Worst Restaurant in France (Pantheon, July 16, 2019).
 In addition, McCall Smith has started a new series of novels set in Sweden, the first book is titled The Department of Sensitive Crimes (Pantheon, April 16, 2019).